Breakout Sessions

 Has the educational landscape across Iowa changed regarding the partnerships between schools and families?
 This session will discuss the complexities of our parent/teacher relationships and communications in addition to the importance of both distinct roles in supporting our struggling students.
 What narrative about parents are teachers being told?
 What narrative about teachers are parents hearing?
 What does the research reveal about the importance of the parent/teacher partnership?
 Presented by Renee Saarloos.

 This session will discuss the legislative process in Iowa and provide practical advice on how to advocate for the educational issues that matter most to you.
-Decoding Dyslexia Iowa's Executive Director will discuss the organization's legislative efforts and achievements, and their lobbyist will share tips and knowledge based on her 25 years of experience at the Iowa State Capitol.
+Decoding Dyslexia Iowa's Executive Director will discuss the organization's legislative agenda and achievements, and their lobbyist will share tips and knowledge based on her 25 years of experience at the Iowa State Capitol.
 Presented by Katie Greving and Threase Harms.

 How can we engage secondary students (grades 5+) in reading and comprehending complex text?
 With close reading and annotation strategies, students can extract meaning through multiple readings of the same text and "marking it up" for deeper discussion.
 Participants will learn this process through a simulation of reading a highly engaging text, engaging in a close reading, and annotating text written at the secondary level.
 Suggestions for increasing access through the use of technology will be briefly covered.
 A direct connection to Scarborough's Rope will be referenced.
 The intended audience for this session is secondary teachers and instructional coaches and parents and tutors of secondary students.
 Presented by Courtney Bentley.